gasparl/expapp/docs/TUTORIAL.md

-# Creating Web Applications for Online Psychological Experiments: A Hands-On Technical Guide Including a template
+# Creating Web Applications for Online Psychological Experiments: A Hands-On Technical Guide Including a Template

 ## Table of Contents